tronprotocol/pm/TRON Core Devs Meetings/Meeting 61.md

     These two TRCs are ERC standards frequently used in contract development, and we're bringing them onto TRON as well.

     All four TRCs above are essentially wrapping up discussion and have broad support.
 After this meeting, they'll be moved to `Last Call`.
-If there are still questions, please continue under the issue.
+If there are still questions, please continue commenting under the issue.

-- **Murphy**

-    Got it.
-Just to confirm: these 4 TRCs don't track the java-tron release cycle — they follow the TIP process on their own, moving from `Last Call` to `Final` and getting merged into the TIP repository.

-- **David**

-    Right, TRC-related ones don't need to track the version.

 - **Murphy**